 Visa Availability and Priority Dates

-The Immigration and Nationality Act (INA) sets the number of immigrant visas that may be issued to foreign nationals seeking to become lawful permanent residents (get a Green Card) each year.
+The Immigration and Nationality Act (INA) sets the number of immigrant visas that may be issued to aliens seeking to become lawful permanent residents (get a Green Card) each year.

 Immigrant visas for “immediate relatives” of U.S. citizens are unlimited, so they are always available.
 Immediate relatives include: